Toni Zuccheri Membrane Wall Lamps

 Electricity: 1 bulb E27, 1 x 60 watt maximum, 110/220 volt.

 Any type of light bulbs can be used.
 Not a specific one preferred.

 Manufacturer: Venini, 50, Fondamenta dei Vetrai, Murano, Italy.

-Other versions: The glass globes were used for all types of lamps; chandeliers, a pendant lamp, table lamp, floor lamps and so on.
+Other versions: The glass globes of this Toni Zuccheri membrane wall lamps were used for all types of lamps; chandeliers, a pendant lamp, a table lamp, floor lamps and so on.